cloudcreativity/ddd-modules/docs/guide/application/domain-events.md

 }
 ```

-It's worth noting that here we are wrapping the event being emitted by the domain layer, which is the point at which it
+It is worth noting that here we are wrapping the event being emitted by the domain layer, which is the point at which it
 may be deferred by the dispatcher.